 One of such markers is the HER-2 protein.
 This protein is part of the epidermal growth factor receptor family and is becoming an important marker in breast cancer.
 It is involved in the growth and spread of breast cancer cells, and about 25% to 30% of breast cancer patients have high levels of this protein.
 The presence of HER-2 may suggest aggressive cancer and is proving to be important in determining treatment choices.

 Influence of genes

-Determining a “genetic signature” for a tumor may prove to be a very powerful predictor of the aggressive nature of a breast cancer.
+Determining a “genetic signature” for a tumour may prove to be a very powerful predictor of the aggressive nature of breast cancer.
 Researchers have focused on 70 genes whose activity patterns may help make such predictions.

 The relevance of the inherited BRCA1 or BRCA2 mutations to survival is controversial.
 Some studies have suggested that these mutations offer a survival advantage, while others suggest that they make no difference or even worsen prognosis.
-Women with these genetic mutations do have a greater risk for a new cancer to develop.
-Patients with BRCA1 mutations tend to develop tumors that are hormone receptor negative, which can behave more aggressively.
+Women with these genetic mutations do have a greater risk for new cancer to develop.
+Patients with BRCA1 mutations tend to develop tumours that are hormone receptor-negative, which can behave more aggressively.

-The more rapidly a tumor grows, the more dangerous it is.
+The more rapidly a tumour grows, the more dangerous it is.
 A number of tests measure aspects of cancer cell division and may eventually prove to predict the disease.
 For example, the mitotic index (MI) is a measurement of the rate at which cells divide.
-The higher the MI, the more aggressive the cancer.
-Another measures cells at a certain phase of their division.
+The higher the MI, the more aggressive cancer.
+The cells of another measure at a certain phase of their division.

-Tests for metasteses If the cancer has metastasized and spread through the blood stream to other sites (most often the lung, liver and bone), the average survival time for patients treated with chemotherapy is between one and two years (with some patients living for many years).
+Tests for metastasis If cancer has metastasized and spread through the bloodstream to other sites (most often the lung, liver and bone), the average survival time for patients treated with chemotherapy is between one and two years (with some patients living for many years).
 However, there is more hope now and in the future as new combinations of drugs are improving these averages.